IGSN/igsn-json/README.md

 Here's a list of important things in this repository to get you going quickly:

-- *JSONSchema documents* If you want to validate your JSON documents against a schema then you can [find them here]()
+- _Example metadata documents_ - you can see some examples (in YAML with annotations, and in JSON) in [this folder here](https://github.com/IGSN/igsn_json/blob/master/examples/examples.md)
-- *JSON-LD context documents*: You can see the context that we're building [here]()
+- _JSONSchema and JSON-LD documents_ If you want to validate your JSON documents against a schema then you can [find them here for registration metadata](https://github.com/IGSN/igsn_json/tree/master/schema.igsn.org/json/registration/v0.1).
+We also have some demo 'community schemas' for [descriptive metadata here](https://github.com/IGSN/igsn_json/tree/master/schema.igsn.org/json/description)
-- *More info on this sprint*: head to the [wall of text below](https://github.com/IGSN/igsn_json#context)
+- _More info on this sprint_: head to the [wall of text below](https://github.com/IGSN/igsn_json#context)
-- *Want to see the work in progress?*: head to [the issue board](https://github.com/IGSN/igsn_json/issues) to see what's happening or contribute.
+- _Want to see the work in progress?_: head to [the issue board](https://github.com/IGSN/igsn_json/issues) to see what's happening or contribute.
-- *Original IGSN docs*: [these have a lot of info](https://igsn.github.io/) on IGSN metadata, justifications for the core fields etc.
+- _Original IGSN docs_: [these have a lot of info](https://igsn.github.io/) on IGSN metadata, justifications for the core fields etc.

 Otherwise feel free to dive in and get your hands dirty.
 We're all making it up as we go along so don't feel like you've got to know what you're saying before asking a question.

 ## Developing schemas and JSON-LD contexts

 We're going to build out the shared schemas and contexts in this repo - all of the references in the schema are to the raw versions of these documents on the master branch of this repo.

 So if you want to add new terms etc, then open an issue and we can work on a pull request.
 If you're not sure about the code side then just open an issue in this repo and we'll find some people that know what to do to help you out.

 ## Meeting schedule

 We're planning on having a few video-to-video meetings over the course of the sprint.
 Please email [XXX](firstname.lastname@example.com) for the meeting links.

 As we're spread all around the world getting a time that suits everyone is a bit challenging.
 If you can't make these we will post recordings of these here:

 | Date   | Time (UTC) | Recorded video link |
 | ------ | ---------- | ------------------- |